GameWisp/GameWisp-Singularity-Examples/README.md

 **This documentation is very work in progress, and may be incomplete, incorrect, or victim to numerous typos.
 Bear with us -- this documentation is still a rough draft.**

+## Obtaining Credentials

+If you're a developer who wishes to build something with the Singularity API, email us at help [at] gamewisp [dot] com and we'll get you a set of developer credentials.
+Requesting credentials will only be necessary while the API is in closed beta.

 ## Quick Start

 *NOTE: The API currently leverages AES encryption for the passing of channel credentials.
 This functionality may be replaced with a more conventional OAuth-style authorization process before this API enters public release.*